Category Archives: FAQ

 - OSB: When purchased at chain stores, you might notice when installing OSB on your roof that there is a little more spring in your step.
 This is because manufacturers make OSB to a minimum specification, which just passes building code for big box stores.
 The OSB at your local lumberyard is more durable.

 - Power Tools: Manufacturers replace steel parts with plastic ones and offer them through the big chains under the same name placard and model number.
 Want proof of this?
-Purchase the same model of power tool like a sawsall or electric drill at both a chain retailer and your local hardware store then weigh them both on a scale.
+Purchase the same model of power tools like a sawsall or electric drill at both a chain retailer and your local hardware store then weigh them both on a scale.
 The former will weigh considerably less than the latter.

 - Dimension Lumber: Big box stores tend to carry SPF lumber (Spruce, Pine and Fir).
 Their dimensional lumber (like 2 x 4’s) can be made of this mix of woods.
-Many local lumber and hardware stores carry this same mix; however, at One Day Garages, we specify that all of our dimensional lumber be Hem Fir or White Fir.
+Many local lumber and hardware stores carry this same mix; however, at One Day Garages, we specify that all of our dimensional lumber be Hem-Fir or White Fir.
 Why?
 Fir is a much denser wood that will stay straight and true longer than SPF, which means our customers won’t have to deal with twisted studs when they finish the insides of their buildings.

 What do I need to know about treated lumber?

 There are many different types of treated lumber.
 It is generally made in three different forms with varying “retention” levels.
 These levels indicate the amount of preservative retained in a cubic foot of wood fiber.
 Without getting too technical, the three retention levels are 0.25, 0.40 and 0.60.
 Treated lumber with a retention level of 0.25 is considered adequate protection for lumber that is NOT in contact with the ground.
 This is the type of treated lumber you will find at most lumber and hardware stores.
 Treated lumber with a retention level of 0.40 is considered suitable for projects where the lumber will come in to contact with the ground or high moisture levels.
 This is the type of treated lumber that One Day uses on our foundation systems.
 The treatment manufacturer offers a non-transferable lifetime warranty on this lumber.
-The third type of treated lumber, 0.60 retention, is used in highly corrosive areas such as salt water submersion for sea walls.
+The third type of treated lumber, 0.60 retention, is used in highly corrosive areas such as saltwater submersion for sea walls.

 Should I go with shingles or a metal roof?